jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 USD 3.98 million.
 Similar disparities were seen across 2 other key cost factor areas.
 See Figure 27.

-**Figure 27.** *A bar chart showing the cost of a data breach for organizations with a high level versus low level of 3 cost amplifying factors, measured in USD millions.
-The chart shows the cost for security system complexity, security skills shortage, and third-party breaches.*

-*   **USD 5.74M** Average breach costs for organizations experiencing a high-level shortage of security skills.
+![Image of Figure 27.
+Measured in USD millions Cost of a data breach for organizations with a high level versus low level of 3 cost amplifying factors USD 5.74M Average breach costs for organizations experiencing a high-level shortage of security skills.]

 ### High versus low levels of key cost mitigating factors
 When organizations suffered from low levels of employee